niccolo-farinella/gbai/ai-player/readMe-ollama-rag-init.txt

   These keys are the **only valid navigation targets** you may use in your decisions.

+- Main goal:
+    A list of textual goals, e.g.:

+    - Finish the game by defeating the Champion and seeing the credits.
+    - When the team is healthy, always prefer progressing the main story over staying idle in towns.

 - high-level objectives
   A list of textual goals, e.g.: